-LASERS has shown a decrease in investment value during the past two years, a direct reflection of the market worldwide.
-The result as of June 30, 2002 is a reduction in the overall funded percentage of the fund.
+LASERS had an increase in investment value for the fiscal year ended June 30, 2003 compared to the previous two years of reductions.
+However, from an actuarial perspective, the gain was not sufficient to prevent a reduction in the overall funded percentage of the fund.
 This overall funding loss will be made up through future employer contributions as the fund is scheduled, by law, to be fully funded by the year 2029.

 However, the ability of LASERS to pay benefits and meet its obligations is not in jeopardy.
 Normal operating cash flows are relatively stable.
-The main sources of operational income are member contributions and investment earnings such as dividend and interest income.
-For the year ended June 30, 2002 Operating Revenue totaled \$627.7 million with Disbursements totaling \$564.0 million.
-Thus the net Operating Cash Flow is a positive \$63.7 million dollars.
+The main sources of operational income are member contributions and realized investment earnings from dividend and interest income.
+For the fiscal year ended June 30, 2003, these realized Operating Revenues totaled \$650.9 million and Disbursements, including investment manager fees, totaled \$597.8 million.
+Thus the net Operating Cash Flow was a positive \$53.1 million dollars for the year ended June 30, 2003.

-In recognition of the current financial environment, LASERS also operated below budgeted amounts for administrative expenses spending only \$8.3 million of a budgeted \$10.1 million.
+In recognition of the current financial environment, LASERS also operated below budgeted amounts for administrative expenses spending only \$10.2 million of a budgeted \$11.7 million.
 A more detailed presentation of the budget versus actual activity for the year is shown in the Schedule of Administrative and Investment Expenses - Budget and Actual on page 42 of the CAFR.